Our tariffs

 Help with our tariffs

 As long as you’re not tied into a fixed contract with your existing supplier, it won’t cost you anything to switch to us.
-Check the terms of your contract to be sure.
+Check the terms of your current contract to be sure.

 When you move into a property supplied by Ecotricity, there are several pieces of information we need to open your account: